ctbrooke/beautiful-jekyll/aboutme.md

 ### Using Species Distribution Models to Predict Wildland Fire Occurrence

-   One of my primariy current research interests is in the use of Specides Distribution Models (SDMs) to predict wildland fire occurrence.
+   One of my current research interests is in the use of Specides Distribution Models (SDMs) to predict wildland fire occurrence.
 Originally built to predict habitats, I use it to better understand how climate, geography, ecology and humans impact wildland fire occurrence.
 By improving our understanding of landscape characteristics which are indicative of wildland fire occurrence, we can better create predictive models to anticipate fire danger across wide areas.

 ### Using Plant Phytoliths to Characterize Paleofires